 Finance & HR Manager

 Jaclyn Easton is the Operations & HR Manager at Voices for Progress and Voices for Progress Education Fund.
 Jaclyn serves as the Human Resources contact for the organization and acts as a liaison between Voices for Progress and the organization’s fiscal sponsor.
 She oversees the budget, tracks spending and manages hiring.
 Before joining Voices, Jaclyn received her Masters in Social Work at the National Catholic School of Social Service.
 There, she studied social justice and social change issues and became involved with the advocacy world.
 Previously, Jaclyn received her Bachelor of Arts from Catholic University.
 Adopted from Colombia as an infant, Jaclyn enjoys learning Spanish in her free time.
 She also volunteers with her local animal rescue and fosters dogs, preparing them for their forever homes.
-Currently, Jaclyn resides in Arlington with her firefighter husband and three rescue dogs.
+Currently, Jaclyn resides in Arlington with her husband, daughter, and three rescue dogs.

 California State Director